California's 10th: Working America

 Consistently cited as one of the most sophisticated organizing groups in the US, AFL-CIO affiliate Working America is bringing its research-backed engagement strategies to California’s central valley.

 Given demographic shifts, California’s 10th is now a majority non-White district (46% white, 40% Latino and 8% Asian, 6% Black & Other).
 In just two years, the Republican incumbent’s 12-point victory in 2014 was reduced to a mere 3-point victory in 2016.
 Also notable: Hillary Clinton won the district by almost the same margin.
-Several strong Democratic candidates have emerged including Michael Eggman, who narrowly lost in 2016.
+A strong candidate, Josh Harder, emerged from the Democratic primary in June.
 Picking up Hillary voters, and others concerned about healthcare and immigration, should lead to a win in CA-10.

 Working America was founded in 2003 to represent working class people without a union on the job.
 It has offices in 11 states, combining a strong field program with year-round campaigns.
 CA-10 is Working America’s first major California effort, with 9 locally hired bilingual staff who have been working alongside over 300 volunteers since June.
 To date they have talked with over 50,000 voters and gained 20,000+ new Working America members in the process.
 A key to success is ongoing, repeated engagement with voters and Working America will continue to be a strong presence, talking to the voters about the issues through the election.